plone/plone.app.robotframework/docs/source/templer.rst

 2. assign our functional test layer for all the test cases.

-We do this all by simply writing ``my.product/src/my/product/tests/test_robot.py``::
+We do this all by simply adding our new robot test suite into ``my.product/src/my/product/tests/test_robot.py``::

     from my.product.testing import MY_PRODUCT_FUNCTIONAL_TESTING